 Propantheline: (Major) Drugs that decrease GI motility may increase the risk of GI irritation from sustained-release solid oral dosage forms of potassium salts.
 The use of solid oral dosage forms of potassium chloride is contraindicated in patients taking glycopyrrolate oral solution.
-In one study, healthy subjects were examined for GI irritation following the administration of oral potassium for at least 7 days.
+In one study, healthy subjects were examined for Gl irritation following the administration of oral potassium for at least 7 days.
 Glycopyrrolate was coadministered to some subjects in order to study the additional effects of delayed gastric emptying.
 Results indicated that subjects administered wax-matrix tablets had the highest incidence of erosions (43%) and ulcers (11%).
 Evidence of GI irritation was less frequent among subjects receiving liquid (0%) and microencapsulated (10.5% erosions, 1.2% ulcers) formulations.
-Therefore, if oral potassium supplementation is necessary in a patient taking antimuscaninics, a liquid formulation should be considered.
-If a solid formulation is being prescribed, the patient necessary in a patient taking animuscannics, a liquid formulation should be considered.
+Therefore, if oral potassium supplementation is necessary in a patient taking antimuscarinics, a liquid formulation should be considered.
 If a solid formulation is being prescribed, the patient should be counseled on strategies that can be used to avoid GI irritation such as taking potassium products only while seated or standing, remaining upright for 10 minutes after each dose, and ingesting each dose with plenty of fluids.
 Propylthiouracil, PTU: (Severe) Potassium iodide should not be used concurrently with other antithyroid agents.
-Agents such as methimazole and propylthiouracil, PTU can increase the likelihood of hypothyroidism when used in combination with potassium iodide.
+Agents such as methimazole and propylthiouracii, PTU can increase the likelihood of hypothyroidism when used in combination with potassium iodide.
 Quinapril: (Major) Potassium supplements should be used with caution in patients taking drugs that may increase serum potassium levels, such as ACE inhibitors.
 Concurrent use can cause hyperkalemia, especially in elderly patients or patients with impaired renal function.
 Also, use caution when prescribing sulfate salt bowel preparation in patients taking concomitant medications that may affect renal function such as angiotensinconverting enzyme inhibitors (ACE inhibitors).

+Ramipril: (Major) Potassium supplements should be used with caution in patients taking drugs that may increase serum potassium levels, such as ACE inhibitors.
+Concurrent use can cause hyperkalemia, especially in elderly patients or patients with impaired renal function.
+Also, use caution when prescribing sulfate salt bowel preparation in patients taking concomitant medications that may affect renal function such as angiotensin-converting enzyme inhibitors (ACE inhibitors).